Ochwada/JavaLandQuest/Task.md

 # 🧙‍♂️ JavaLand: The Code Chronicles

 Welcome to **JavaLand: The Code Chronicles**, a story-driven Java exercise series designed to make core Java concepts fun and practical.
-This README walks you through each task with context and instructions.
+This Task.md walks you through each task with context and instructions.

 ---